 The holes have different names, depending on their location:

 VSD is a congenital birth defect that occurs when the wall between the heart’s lower chambers does not fully develop as the heart forms during the first eight weeks of pregnancy.
-Genes may be involved: If you have a child with a congenital cardiac defect, the chance of having another child with a heart defect is about two to three percent.
+Genes may be involved: If you have a child with a congenital cardiac defect, the chance of having another child with a heart defect is about 2% to 3%.
 This may depend on the type of heart defect your child has.